 Frequently Asked Questions

 Early detection can dramatically increase your chances of surviving oral cancer.
 That’s why at Dr. Abbo Advanced Dentistry, our dentists recommend getting an oral cancer exam once a year.
-We have years of experience and technology to help detect possibly cancerous and precancerous tissues, so patients who require treatment can begin as soon as possible.

 If you have any questions or concerns about oral cancer, please ask your dentist or dental hygienist.